Shalin23/Range-Tree/README.md

 For detailed insight on our implemention and demonstration, refer to our video presentation https://www.youtube.com/watch?v=CbNOre1wUho&t=2s

-## Contributors
+## Team Members

-- Shalin Ali
+- Shalin Ali : Implemented construction of 1D and 2D range trees.
-- Sana Fatima
+- Mubaraka Shabbir : Implemented 1D and 2D range searching
-- Areesha Najam
+- Sana Fatima : Interfacing the code with forms
-- Mubaraka Shabbir
+- Areesha Najam : Interfacing the code with forms